 That lone wolf that has been making rounds has to have been a wolf that escaped from another world.
-Ford must have been setting up all of these plans way in advance.
+Crossing worlds was a problem that started a long time ago.

 One of Strands people finds all of the hosts gathered at a location on his tablet.
-They all head over there, but even with a few team of armed men and women, I still wouldn’t have went to confront the hosts so boldly.
+They all head over there, but even with a few teams of armed men and women, I still wouldn’t have gone to confront the hosts so boldly.
 They find out that the spot of land they were approaching has changed to open up to a massive sea.
-Not even Ford could have been able to create such a massive body of water without the Delos corporation knowing.
+Not even Ford could have been able to create such an enormous body of water without the Delos corporation knowing.
 So where did this water come from?

-Strand and Bernard walk to the shores of the sea and all of the hosts are dead, floating in the water.
-Strand tells Bernard once again, that he needs his help in finding out what really happened.
-Bernard stares into the waters and recognizes Teddy floating at the top.
+Strand and Bernard walk to the shores of the sea, and all of the hosts are dead, floating in the water.
+Strand tells Bernard once again that he needs his help in finding out what really happened.
+Bernard stares into the sea and recognizes Teddy floating at the top.
 He tells Strand that he killed them.